-(4) The institution conducts at least one full-period classroom observation of each college credit plus course taught by each secondary teacher during the 2015-2016 school year or during the first academic year the secondary teacher instructs the college course, and then alternating academic years thereafter.
+(4) The institution conducts at least one full-period classroom observation of each college credit plus course taught by each secondary teacher.
+The oberservation will occur during the first academic year that the secondary teacher instructs the college course, and then each academic year thereafter.
 The institution may determine its own classroom observation format and whether the observation is on-site at the location of the classroom, partially on-site or uses technology provided the following are met:

 (a) The chief academic officer of the institution approves the classroom observation content expert and format;

 (b) The higher education observer provides the secondary instructor with any feedback supporting the quality of the college-level course;